-- Requests timing report and voting for the Best Evaluator award
+- Requests timing reports and voting for the Best Evaluator award

 - Requests ah-counter report, grammarian report

-- Gives his/her feedback on the meeting, may provide specific feedback/ideas to each evaluator – this should all be done in 2-3 minutes
+- Gives their feedback on the meeting and may provide specific feedback/ideas to each evaluator – this should all be done in 2-3 minutes.

 How to be a credible general evaluator?